The Quarry Fox: and Other Critters of the Wild Catskills

 Unabridged; 3 hrs., 47 min.

 First published in 1903, The Land of Little Rain is Mary Austin’s classic homage to the American Southwest.
-Her collection of short stories and essays takes listeners on an enchanted journey through Death Valley, the High Sierras, and the Mojave Desert.
+Her collection of short stories and essays takes readers on an enchanted journey through Death Valley, the High Sierras, and the Mojave Desert.
+This first-ever audiobook edition is read by Emmy Award-winning actress, Ellen Parker, and received an Audiofile Earphones Award.

 Afloat & Afoot ISBN: 978-0979311581